dasec/fishy/README.md

 # Development

 * Unittests can be executed by running `pytest`.
 Please make sure the `create_testfs.sh` script runs as expected.
-* To make sure tests will run against the current state of your project and not only against some old installed version, consider installing via `pip install -e .` instead of `python setup install`
+* To make sure tests will run against the current state of your project and not only against some old installed version, consider installing via `pip install -e .` or `python setup.py develop` instead of `python setup.py install`

 ## Creating test filesystem images